 Collaborative Law Process is defined by the § 61.55, Fla.
 Stat.
-(2016) as “a unique non-adversarial process that preserves a working relationship between the parties and reduces the emotional and financial toll of litigation” This is a …
+(2016) as “a unique non-adversarial process that preserves a working relationship between the parties and reduces the emotional and financial toll of litigation” This is …

 Divorce in Florida

-In Florida, it is not necessary to show mental cruelty, abuse, abandonment or have a legal separation.
+In Florida, it is not necessary to show mental cruelty, abuse, abandonment, or have a legal separation.
 If one spouse testifies that the marriage cannot be put back together, that is, the marriage is irretrievably broken, a divorce will be granted.
-In rare circumstances, a court can order a cooling off period or require counseling.
+In rare circumstances, a court can order a cooling-off period or require counseling.
 If one spouse is adamant that the marriage is broken, a judge usually will not delay the case moving forward.

-A person must be a resident of Florida for six months prior to filing for a divorce in Florida.
+A person must be a resident of Florida for six months before filing for a divorce in Florida.
 Residency is usually proven by the filing of a Florida Driver's license or an affidavit sworn to by another Florida resident that the party has met the six-month residency requirement.
 Only one spouse is required to satisfy the six-month residency requirement for Florida to grant a divorce.

 Every marriage is unique, and every divorce is equally unique.
 The stated purpose of the divorce statute, if a marriage cannot be saved, is to promote the amicable settlement of disputes that arise between parties to a marriage and to mitigate the potential harm to the spouses and their children caused by the process of legal dissolution of marriage.